 Attended Junior College of Albany where he received an Associate’s Degree in Business Administration and Accounting and received a Bachelor’s of Criminal Science Degree from Russell Sage College.
-He retired from the Albany Police Dept. after 36 yrs. and is the Regional Sales Director for Secure Watch 24 covering the states from Delaware to Maine.
+He retired from the Albany Police Dept. after 36 yrs. and is the National Sales Director for Secure Watch 24 covering the states from Delaware to Maine.

 Pat served as the Treasurer of the Albany Police Officers Union for 4 years and was in charge of many of their fundraisers.

 Pat served on the Blue Knights International Board for 10 yrs., which is an organization with over 20,000 members in 29 different countries.
 He served as the International Treasurer for 4yrs., the International Secretary for 4 yrs. and the International Vice President for 2 yrs.

 He served as the President of the Capital District Law Enforcement Emerald Society for 8 yrs.